peter4k/react-native-backbone/README.md

 * Add an extra layer of the fetch method to check if the status API returns is not 200.
 * Returns an json file instead of response object

+## Install
+RestKit requires underscore.
+The easiest way to install: `npm install react-native-rest-kit` And require it in your React Native app: `var RestKit = require('react-native-rest-kit);`

 ## RestKit.Model
 RestKit.Model is brought from backbone.
 It is used almost the same as Backbone.Model, but only part of the functions are implemented.